yangyiliu21/ntire2023_ITBdehaze/README.md

 ##  A Data-Centric Solution to NonHomogeneous Dehazing via Vision Transformer

-This is the official PyTorch implementation of Two-branch A Data-Centric Solution to NonHomogeneous Dehazing via Vision Transformer.
+This is the official PyTorch implementation of A Data-Centric Solution to NonHomogeneous Dehazing via Vision Transformer.
 See more details in  [[report]](TBD) , [[paper]](TBD), [[certificates]](TBD)

 Our solution competes in NTIRE 2023 Non-homogeneous Dehazing Challenge.